 The master’s is interdisciplinary.
 The various theological disciplines, such as Old Testament and Practical Theology, are brought into contact with each other.
 But also the current or intended (professional) practice of you as a student will be advanced.
 The student’s learning path is the main goal.
 This can be a practical or more theoretical issue.

-It all starts with an introductory module about the heart of Reformed theology, followed by the choice of modules: about Christian leadership, Bible reading in the 21st century, and freedom, law and justice.
+It all starts with an introductory module about the heart of Reformed theology, followed by the choice of modules: about Christian leadership, Bible reading in the 21st century, freedom, law and justice and theology and music.

 To be admitted to the master's program, at least an academic bachelor is required; not necessarily a theological bachelor’s.